umairmalik57090-cpu/Intelligent-Language-Translator/README.md

 📈 Meta Ads & Google Ads Specialist

-💻 Passionate about building modern AI-powered applications.
+💻 Passionate about building modern AI-powered applications using Artificial Intelligence.

 ---

 # ⭐ Support

-If you found this project useful, consider giving it a **⭐ Star** on GitHub.
+If you found this project helpful, please consider giving it a **⭐ Star** on GitHub.

-Your support motivates further development and helps others discover the project.
+Your support encourages continuous improvement and helps others discover the project.

 ---